 If you work at a desk for long periods or have a more sedentary lifestyle, regular exercise can keep the hip flexor muscles from becoming tense, leading to a strain or tear.

-How can an orthopaedic specialist help with hip flexor issues?
+How can physical therapy help with hip flexor issues?

-If your pain has not subsided with the at-home remedies above, you may need to see an orthopaedic doctor.
+If your pain has not subsided with the at-home remedies above, you may need to see an orthopaedic doctor and physical therapist.
 A specialist will perform a physical exam to determine if you have a strain or a severe tear or if any of the tendons, ligaments or bones have been affected.

 Your physician may suggest a physical therapy program to relieve symptoms of hip flexor pain.
 A physical therapist will work with you to increase movement, strengthen the muscles, and promote flexibility to prevent future injury.